Apatakiti/Todolist-js-best-practice/README.md

 ## 🤝 Contributi

-Contributions, issue, and feature requests are welcom Feel free to check the [issues page](../../issues/).
+Contributions, issue, and feature requests are welco Feel free to check the [issues page](../../issues/).

 ## Show your suppor